midhunkalarikkal/FullDomain/Notes/js.md

 ## `Currying` ##
 ======================
 Currying is a functional programming technique in which a function is transformed into a sequence of partially applied functions, each taking a single argument.
-The result is a chain of functions, each taking a single argument, until the final function in the chain produces the desired result.
+The result is a chain of functions until the final function in the chain produces the desired result.

 ```js
 function add(x){